I don’t think I’ll get very far in my writing career with an opening statement like that, so let me explain.

 *Extreme simplification.
 You can read a Science Parenting book for the specifics.

-So glad you could take the time out of your busy life to read my stream of consciousness.
+Means a lot to me that you could take the time out of your busy life to read my stream of consciousness.
 I know I took time away from mine, which is difficult.
 What with all the endless scrolling and being on time consuming (and often empty) apps on my phone.
 It was a difficult choice but alas, I choose to be creative rather than consumptive.
+Wait a long way of saying: thank you for your time and attention (I’m working on my long-windedness ;p).

 I’ve been thinking a lot lately about social media and how I use it.
 I find myself troubled by it to be completely honest.
 It seems there is something very strange taking place in our society in terms of our communication and attention.
 Are we losing it?
 Are we forgetting it?
 Are we evolving?
 Are we devolving?
 What is happening?